minpyaythein/study_notes/AWS Solution Architect Exam.md

 File Gateway Configuration of AWS Storage Gateway Amazon FSx for Windows File Server

 #### With cross-zone load balancing enabled, one instance in Availability Zone A receives 20% traffic and four instances in Availability Zone B receive 20% traffic each.
-With cross-zone load balancing disabled, one instance in Availability Zone A receives 50% traffic and four instances in Availability Zone B receive 12.5% traffic each
+With cross-zone load balancing disabled, one instance in Availability Zone A receives 50% traffic and four instances in Availability Zone B receive 12.5% traffic each.

 #### Use Amazon DynamoDB point in time recovery to restore the table to the state just before corrupted data was written

 #### When you enable PITR, DynamoDB backs up your table data automatically with per-second granularity.
 Thus, it helps with accidental writes and deletes.

 #### Amazon DynamoDB Streams captures a time-ordered sequence of item-level modifications in any Amazon DynamoDB table and stores this information in a log for up to 24 hours.

+#### Amazon CloudFront provides two ways to send authenticated requests to an Amazon S3 origin: origin access control (OAC) and origin access identity (OAI).

+Configure Amazon CloudFront to send authenticated requests to Amazon S3, and configure Amazon S3 to only allow access to authenticated requests from Amazon CloudFront.

+Create an AWS WAF ACL and use an IP match condition to allow traffic only from those IPs that are allowed in the Amazon EC2 security group.
+Associate this new AWS WAF ACL with the Amazon CloudFront distribution

+#### Use AWS Global Accelerator to provide a low latency way to distribute live sports results for UDP connection.
+(For HTTP connection, CloudFront may be better.)

+#### The app is very slow when the business reports are run on RDS DB.

+Create a read replica and connect the report generation tool or app to it

+#### Read cannot be done from the standby DB.

+#### CNAME records can be used to map one domain name to another but not for the top node of a DNS namespace.

+#### Route 53 charges CNAME records but alias records.

+#### Amazon SQS lets you decouple application components so that they run and fail independently, increasing the overall fault tolerance of the system.